Bagnaia avoids Marquez mayhem to win MotoGP opener in Portugal

 Marquez received a hostile reception from some of the fans on his return to the pits where he quickly made his way to Oliveira's garage to offer his apologies.

-The six-time former world champion suffered a suspected hand fracture as well as a time-penalty.
+The six-time former world champion suffered a suspected hand fracture as well as a time-penalty, the last thing the 30-year-old needed after his last three seasons plagued by injury.

 Martin, facing an uphill task to get back into the race, eventually slipped out with six laps left.